|

 This sounds too good to be true.
 Am I missing something?

-Everything is on the level.
-Members who volunteer their unused computer cycles benefit by not only making their computers more productive, but also by helping make scientific inroads on humanitarian problems.
-Research organizations benefit by having Grid computing available to them at no cost, enabling them to make more effective use of critical funds.
-The people of the world benefit because humanitarian research is advanced, and the results are shared because they are made available in the public domain.
+Everything benefits!
+Members who volunteer their unused processing power benefit by not only making their devices more productive, but also by helping make scientific inroads on humanitarian problems.
+Research organizations benefit by having access to huge amounts of computing power at no cost, enabling them to make more effective use of critical funds.
+The scientific community benefits because the project results are shared and made available in the public domain.
+The world benefits because humanitarian research is advanced.

 What is different about World Community Grid and other BOINC distributed computing projects?